falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-8-fission.md

 ### Provision local Kubernetes Cluster

-There are various ways to provision a local Kubernetes cluster such as, KinD, k3s, k0s, Minikube etc. We are going to use Minikube in this walkthrough.
+There are various ways to provision a local Kubernetes cluster such as, KinD, k3s, k0s, Minikube, etc. We are going to use Minikube in this walkthrough.

 Let's get provisioned a local Kubernetes cluster: